Mindscape

 wave of loneliness.

-now.
-At night, another wild thought entered my head,
+night, another wild thought entered my head, and I

-and I began to read the news about home.
-I began to
+began to read the news about home.
+I began to live

 finally found light.
 “Nigerian Government Wants Her